andyroiiid/andyroiiid.github.io/_shipped_games/conjury-revell.md

       text: "06/2022 - 12/2022"
     - title: "Shipped Platforms"
       text: "Steam (planning)"
+toc: true
 ---

 ## Game Trailer

 {% include video id="cdayA9Rxa9w" provider="youtube" %}

+## My Responsibilities

+## Zipline System

+I made the zipline system for the game.
+The code for this was actually based on the zipline system from my personal project [Strafe](/personal_projects/strafe/).
+I was the sole programmer for this feature.

+### POCT(Proof of Concept Technology)

+{% include video id="Cg6lzBcnFm0" provider="youtube" %}

+### Action Block

+{% include video id="5fjDhNN4x-I" provider="youtube" %}

+### The later version that was put into production

+{% include video id="Uj7plq8Vejo" provider="youtube" %}

+Unfortunately the zipline system eventually got cut along with tons of other features.